startripleai/vortical-quantum-gravity/Technical_Specification.md

 The compression stall at the $10^{-9}$ threshold marks the exact point where local inflation hits the structural ceiling of the global manifold.

 - The $10^{82}$ Synchronization: At the $10^{-9}$ limit, the localized resistive potential ($\eta_{\text{loc}}$) reaches parity with the total restorative potential of the entire cosmic lattice: $\eta_{\text{loc}} \approx \eta_{\text{global}} \approx 10^{82}$.
-- The Final Rebound: Beyond this point, the manifold cannot compress further without violating the Cosmic Constant (p.
-4).
+- The Final Rebound: Beyond this point, the manifold cannot compress further without violating the Cosmic Constant.
 The system resolves this tension by transitioning into Relativistic Vortical Rotation ($P_\theta^2 \to 1.0$), creating the Vortical Void and restoring the ground-state vacuum at the core.

 ---